 Satire: A literary work which belittles or savagely attacks its subject.
 A distinction is sometimes made between direct and indirect satire.

 Scan: To assign stress patterns to a poem.

 Soliloquy: The act of talking to oneself; in drama, a soliloquy is used by the playwright to reveal the character's thoughts.

 Speaker: The personage or persona responsible for the voice in a poem; like the persona, the speaker should not be confused with the poet.

 Stream of consciousness: A technique or method in modern narrative fiction which attempts to convey the characters' rambling thoughts.
-The lectures on speech and thought presentation in my Literary Stylistics and Linguistic Analysis of Literature modules will be useful for the analysis of this technique in modern fiction: see Speech and Thought Presentation and Further Considerations on Speech and Thought Presentation.
+The workshops on speech and thought presentation in my Literary Stylistics module will be useful for the analysis of this technique in modern fiction: see Speech and Thought Presentation and Further Considerations on Speech and Thought Presentation.